srsapireddy/GLOW-Compiler/README.md

 Anaconda 3

-`

-Pytorch if GPU is used need to install CUDA 10.1 and cuDNN 7.1
+Pytorch, if GPU is used, needs to install CUDA 10.1 and cuDNN 7.1

 ------------------------------------------------------------------------------------------------------------------------------------------------

 Glow Compiler Process

-Step1:

-Download glow repository from git hub
+Step 1: Download the glow repository from the GitHub

 $git clone pytorch/glow

 $cd glow

-Step2:

-#Glow depends on a few submodules: googletest, onnx, and a library for FP16 conversions.

-#To get them, from the glow directory, run:
+Step 2: Glow depends on a few submodules: google test, onyx, and a library for FP16 conversions.
+To get them from the glow directory, run the following:

 $git submodule update --init --recursive

-Step3:

-#If Protobuf is not installed install it by using shell script
+Step 3: If Protobuf is not installed install it by using the shell script, version should be 2.6.1, PATH: glow/utils/, run a shell script

-#version should be 2.6.1

-#PATH: glow/utils/

-#run shell script

 $./install_protobuf.sh

-Step4:

-#Create a build directory in glow
+Step 4: Create a build directory in glow

 $mkdir build

-#Change working directory to build
+$cd build # Change working directory to build

-$cd build

-#Now run cmake in Release mode providing Glow source directory as path

-$cmake -DCMAKE_BUILD_TYPE=Release ../

-#This will build files into ......( It will take 4 to 8 hours or more based on RAM and SWAP memory)

-#if cmake is not installed install it by running following command
+$cmake -DCMAKE_BUILD_TYPE=Release ../ # Now run cmake in Release mode, providing the Glow source directory as the path.
+This will build files into ......( It will take 4 to 8 hours or more based on RAM and SWAP memory), if cmake is not installed install it by running following command

 $sudo apt install cmake

-step5:

-#run make command to compile the source code
+step 5: Run the make command to compile the source code

 $make

-Step6:

-#run make install to install the library
+Step 6: Run make install to install the library

 $make install